Counterfactual Explanations for Integer Optimization Problems: Conclusion

 \section{Conclusion}

-In this work, we studied weak and strong counterfactual explanations for integer (linear) optimization problems.
-We showed that in the general case, computing a counterfactual increases complexity by one level in the polynomial hierarchy, i.e., $\NP$-complete problems have a counterfactual that is $\Sigma_2^p$-complete, i.e., equivalent to general bilevel integer linear programming.
+In this work, we studied weak and strong counterfactual explanations (CEs) for integer (linear) optimization problems.
+We showed that in the general case, computing a counterfactual increases complexity by one level in the polynomial hierarchy, that is, $\NP$-complete problems have a counterfactual that is $\Sigma_2^p$-complete, which is equivalent to general bilevel integer linear programming.
 We present algorithms to calculate counterfactual explanations for integer linear problems and implemented a tractable version thereof, which we evaluated on cover problem instances.
 We found that the proposed approach works well for instances with up to $40$ items.

 There are several open research directions to extend our work.
 Further research could consider and exploit specific (combinatorial) structures of the present problem to detect situations where calculating CEs is on a lower rank of the polynomial hierarchy and computationally less demanding.
 Developing heuristics also presents another promising avenue for further research.
 These methods can deliver computationally efficient solutions that closely approximate the optimal results.
 Beyond their standalone utility, these heuristic solutions can also serve as effective starting points for the exact algorithms that we proposed here.